11/7/2024

 Chris Ferraro

 Sure.
 Thank you for the question.
-Yeah, so the banking business is generally pretty lumpy, particularly in crypto, and that dynamic has been further exacerbated by the fact that generally as advisors, you get paid upon actual closing of successful transactions, and there are a number of transactions that we've been doing, and we've been doing that for a long time.
-We've been involved with, where we've been an M&A advice provider and structure of a transaction for some of the biggest acquisitions in the space that are still pending, which is really a derivative of the regulatory environment surrounding a lot of these transactions.
-And so we've built a pipeline of opportunities we're pursuing, but we've also built a pipeline of actually completed deals that you won't yet see in the revenue line year to date, but we're now, after two days ago, are extremely excited about those sort of coming to an actual closing and us realizing the fruits of our efforts.
+Yeah, so the banking business is generally pretty lumpy, particularly in crypto.
+And that dynamic has been further exacerbated by the fact that, you know, generally as advisors, you get paid upon actual closing of successful transactions.
+And there are a number of transactions that we've been involved with where we've been – an M&A advice provider and structure of a transaction for some of the biggest acquisitions in the space that are still pending, which is really a derivative of the regulatory environment surrounding a lot of these transactions.
+And so we've built a pipeline of opportunities we're pursuing, but we've also built a pipeline of actually completed deals that you won't yet see in the revenue line year to date, but we're now after two days ago are extremely excited about, you know, those sort of coming to an actual closing and us realizing the fruits of our efforts.
 From a margin perspective, today the advisory business we're in is largely focused on boutique M&A advice and some private placement capital raising.
-And so the business we do there is extremely capital light from our perspective, basically zero capital, and is really people focused.
-And so from a margin perspective, our only real costs in that business are the time and effort of our people.
-And so when you think about flow through to the bottom line, that's really the major consideration.
-The other thing I'll say about our banking team, which they've really been part of the unsung heroes of the firm, is when you are one of the largest companies in crypto and you have a banking team, we, Galaxy, ourselves actually become one of the largest clients of our internal banking team that never really shows up in the P side, maybe just the L side because we pay our employees.
+And so the business we do there is extremely capital light from our perspective, basically zero capital. and is really people-focused.
+And so from a margin perspective, you know, our only real cost in that business are the time and effort of our people.
+And so, you know, when you think about flow through to the bottom line, that's really the major consideration.
+The other thing I'll say about our banking team, which, you know, they've really been part of the unsung heroes of the firm, is, you know, when you are one of the largest companies in crypto – and you have a banking team, we, Galaxy, ourselves, actually become one of the largest clients of our internal banking team that never really shows up in the P side, maybe just the L side, because we pay our employees.
 And so the banking team, led by Michael Ash, have actually spent a significant amount of their time this year and in prior years working directly with Mike, myself, the senior leadership team, the folks who run our businesses, advising and working on strategic transactions internally for the firm.
 And so when we talk about the strategic fit of the business, there's an external factor where the team has done a really good job maintaining the reputation and building a franchise with working with external clients.
 But there's an unsung part of their business where they have spent a lot of time doing great work helping Galaxy execute on our strategic priorities.
-And so from that perspective, it's a part of the business that we think adds a ton of value.
+And so, from that perspective, it's a part of the business that we think adds a ton of value.

 speaker